StevenBlack/k7waterfront/topic/Cormorants.md

 In short, they are denuding local islands of all vegetation.

-For general cormorant information, see [http://en.wikipedia.org/wiki/Double-crested_Cormorant]("Double-crested Cormorant" on Wikipedia)
+For general cormorant information, see ["Double-crested Cormorant" on Wikipedia](http://en.wikipedia.org/wiki/Double-crested_Cormorant)

 The following letter was read on CBC's Ontario Today program on May 2nd 2006: